-As Maine embarks on exciting new initiatives in the marine economy, and anticipates the opening up of the North Atlantic Corridor, the University of New England Marine Science Center is perfectly situated to capitalize on the wide range of new science, policy and business opportunities the coming “ocean century” will present.
+As Maine embarks on exciting new initiatives in the marine economy, and anticipates the opening up of the North Atlantic Corridor, the University of New England Arthur P. Girard Marine Science Center (MSC) is perfectly situated to capitalize on the wide range of new science, policy and business opportunities the coming “ocean century” will present.

-Located on UNE’s Biddeford Campus, where the Saco River enters the Gulf of Maine, the Marine Science Center is UNE’s university-wide Center of Excellence in the Marine Sciences.
-The Center serves as an incubator for forward-looking academic, research and partnership programs.
+Located on UNE’s Biddeford Campus, where the Saco River enters the Gulf of Maine, the MSC is UNE’s university-wide Center of Excellence in the Marine Sciences.
+The center serves as an incubator for forward-looking academic, research and partnership programs.

-The Marine Science Center is currently pursuing four main initiatives:
+The MSC is currently pursuing four main initiatives:

 Sustainable Ecological Aquaculture and Fisheries (SEAFISH Program)